 About Lydia

-Lydia is a trauma-focused, relational therapist and coach who works with adults, children, families, and couples.
+Lydia is a trauma-focused, relational therapist and coach who works with adults, children, teens, families, and couples.
 She believes that the client is the expert in their experience and she engages with a curious, collaborative, strengths-based perspective.
-Lydia draws from the Ackerman Relational Approach, Cognitive Behavioral Therapy (CBT), Trauma-Focused CBT, Cognitive Processing Therapy (CPT), Eye Movement Desensitization and Reprocessing (EMDR) and Internal Family Systems (IFS).
+Lydia draws from the Ackerman Relational Approach, Internal Family Systems (IFS), Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT), Trauma-Focused CBT, and Cognitive Processing Therapy (CPT).
 She is a trained meditation teacher and integrates mindfulness and body awareness into her sessions.

 Lydia supports clients who are navigating: